 Data Lake is not only about centrally storing data and furnishing it accordingly to different departments.
 With more and more users beginning to use Data Lake directly or through downstream applications and analytical tools, the importance of governance for Data Lake increases.

-- Data Lakes create a new level of challenges and opportunities by bringing in diversified data sets from various repositories, which are then gathering into one central repository.
+- Data Lakes create a new level of challenges and opportunities by bringing in diversified data sets from various repositories, which are then gathering into one central data repository for all business data.

 - The major challenge is to ensure that data governance policies and procedures exist and are enforced into the Data Lake.
 There should be a clear definition of the owner for each data set as and when they enter the lake.
 There should be a very well documented policy or guideline regarding the required accessibility, completeness, consistency and updating of each data.